Binomial Theorem > Binomial experiment

 - For question #1, the answer is yes: one person saying they did or didn’t vote for Mr. Bush isn’t going to affect the next person’s response.

 - For question #4, each time you toss a dart, the number of winning and losing tickets changes, which means, for example, if you win one toss, the probability of winning isn’t 10 to 10 anymore, but 9 to 10, since you already have one of the winning tickets.
-Since the probability is different, the trials are not independent, so the answer is no, and question #4 is not a binomial experiment.
+Since the probability is different, the trials are not independent events, so the answer is no, and question #4 is not a binomial experiment.

 Step 4: Does the probability of success remain the same for each trial?